The Battery Ban And Beyond: Layer Hen Welfare Internationally

 In 2011, HSUS cooperated with the United Egg Producers (UEP), the industry peak body, on a Federal bill in favor of larger, enriched colony cages.
 While a strategic move by HSUS, it did cause controversy among animal advocates.
 Nevertheless, this case demonstrated the increasing influence of advocates in shaping regulations and policies.
 Other groups including Compassion Over Killing and Farm Sanctuary have since taken the USDA and other industries and regulators to court to improve regulations.

-In 2018, HSUS and a coalition of other advocacy groups scored a big victory in the push for better welfare for egg-laying chickens with the passage of Proposition 12 in California.
+In 2018, HSUS led a coalition of other advocacy groups and scored a big victory in the push for better welfare for egg-laying chickens with the passage of Proposition 12 in California.
 Beginning in 2020, Proposition 12 is set to ban the confinement of egg-laying hens (chickens, turkeys, ducks, geese, and guinea fowl) in areas with less than 1 square foot of usable floor space per hen, and beginning in 2022, it will ban the confinement of egg-laying hens in areas other than indoor or outdoor cage-free housing systems based on the United Egg Producers’ 2017 cage-free guidelines.

 U.K.: In the E.U., there have been legislative measures improving farmed animal welfare since the 1980s, when minimum standards for cages were established (4.5 square meters per hen) and in the late 1990s when a directive was issued to completely phase out battery cages by 2012.
 This directive followed years of advocacy by groups like Compassion in World Farming (CIWF) and was indeed implemented in 2012, however, the compliance of some member states has since come into question.
 While this directive could be viewed as an example of strong government action, producers had 13 years to implement changes, making it a fairly easy transition.
 Because they transitioned so recently, a total E.U. cage ban is unlikely in the near future.
 It’s worth noting here that public opinion research from the U.K. has shown that consumers are generally shocked to find out just how chickens are raised.